hyungkwonko/flask-sus/readme.md

 For the deployment, I found this [video](https://www.youtube.com/watch?v=TEuPE5pUh2w) helpful.

 ### Usage (Ubuntu)
-After cloning this repo, and run the virtual env
+After cloning this repo, we can run the virtual env
 ```
 $ cd flask-sus
 $ virtualenv -p python3 venv